 I’ve never been on a “normal” cruise, but this didn’t sound anything like one.

-If you keep up with the sustainable travel industry at all, you know it’s sort of a trope to hate the big cruise ships.
-They’re dirty.
-They pollute… but how, exactly?
-And how much?
-And is cruising really as bad as they say, environmentally?
+If you keep up with the sustainable travel world, you know it’s sort of a trope to hate on big cruise ships.

 That’s what I wanted to learn before my “alternative cruise” trip.
 But, 2020 being what it was, of course the trip had to be canceled.